Stress and Anxiety

 The good news is that the negative effects of anxiety can be overcome, usually without medications, and often relatively quickly, through modern treatments including cognitive behavioral therapy.

 In your very first appointment, you'll get a solid understanding about the causes of your anxiety and the ways to overcome it.
-After that, we can continue to guide you as you practice what you've learned in every aspect of your life.
+After that, I can continue to guide you as you practice what you've learned in every aspect of your life.

 Some people struggle with chronic anxiety for their entire lives.
 Don't let that happen to you.